|

 There are basically three different

--- Digital Single Lens Reflex (DSLR) cameras or modify and cooled DSLR
+kinds of digital cameras. -- Digital Single Lens Reflex (DSLR) cameras or modify and cooled DSLR

 cameras;